digital-craftsman-de/cqs-routing/docs/handler-wrapper.md

 ## Silence exceptions

-When the `catach` method of a handler wrapper is executed, it's returned afterwards.
+When the `catch` method of a handler wrapper is executed, it's returned afterwards.
 If it's the last handler wrapper that should handle it, it returns `null` instead.

 This logic is what is used with our silent exception wrapper.
 With it, exceptions are checked against a specific exception list (via a parameter defined as part of the route).
 When an exception matches, the exception is not returned and therefore doesn't bubble up the chain.